 Bruno Pernadas, Margarida Campelo and João Correia (They’re Heading West) are in Julie & The Carjackers, who are working on the long awaited follow-up to 2011’s Parasol.YOU CAN’T WIN, CHARLIE BROWN

-Tomás Sousa, Minta & The Brook Trout’s drummer since 2016, is a member of this marvelous six-piece band, whose third album, Marrow, is just around the corner.
+Tomás Sousa, Minta & The Brook Trout’s drummer since 2016, is a member of this band whose third album, Marrow, was released in 2016.
 Band mates Afonso Cabral and Salvador Menezes also sang in Minta’s Olympia as well in a few special live performances.

 website by Minta